yonyougov/gov-design-vue/docs/vue/use-with-vue-cli.en-US.md

 # Use in vue-cli 3

 [vue-cli](https://github.com/vuejs/vue-cli) is one of the best Vue application development tools.
-We are going to use `antd` within it and modify the webpack config for some customized needs.
+We are going to use `govd` within it and modify the webpack config for some customized needs.

 ## Install and Initialization